TomasTillmann/SAT-Generator/README.md

 # About
 Little script for generating SAT formulas, that are in valid format to be solved for SAT solvers.
 Generated SAT formulas are logically equivalent to the problem down below.

+Generating script is satGenerator.py.

 # Problem
 Convert this problem to CNF and solve by using a SAT solver: Decide, whether two sets {1,...n} can be arranged in a sequence of length 2n, such as distance between numbers k is exactly k.